 - I. It is the policy of Louisiana Healthcare Connections that urodynamic testing is medically necessary to assist in the diagnosis of urologic dysfunction with any of the following indications: - A. Uncertain diagnosis and inability to develop an appropriate initial treatment plan based on the clinical diagnostic evaluation; - B. Failure to respond to an adequate therapeutic trial; - C. Consideration of urologic surgical intervention, particularly if previous surgery failed or if the patient is a high surgical risk; - D. Presence of other comorbid conditions such as any of the following: - 1.
-Incontinence associated with recurrent symptomatic urinary tract infection; - 2.
+Urinary incontinence; - 2.
 Persistent symptoms of difficult bladder emptying; - 3.
 History of previous anti-incontinence surgery or radical pelvic surgery; - 4.
 Symptomatic pelvic prolapse; - 5.
-Abnormal post-void-residual urinalysis; - 6.
-Diabetes mellitus with secondary urinary incontinence; - 7.
-Neurological conditions affecting voiding function (neurogenic bladder) such as multiple sclerosis, Parkinson's disease, and spinal cord lesions or injury; - 8.
+Prostate nodule, asymmetry or other suspicion of prostate cancer; - 6.
+Abnormal post void residual urinalysis; - 7.
+Diabetes mellitus with secondary urinary incontinence; - 8.
+Neurological conditions affecting voiding function (neurogenic bladder) such as multiple sclerosis, Parkinson's disease, and spinal cord lesions or injury; - 9.
 Complex anorectal malformation. - II.
 It is the policy of Louisiana Healthcare Connections that urodynamic testing in the following cases is considered not medically necessary: - A. More than one cystometrogram (CPT codes 51725 or 51726) or uroflowmetry study (CPT codes 51736 or 51741) per visit. - B. The use of any urodynamic testing for screening in asymptomatic patients, except for evaluation of neurogenic bladder or urological abnormalities associated with complex anorectal malformation.